ZeepReactorr/hookticle/README.md

+## Exatool

+Exatool is written in python and is able to retrieve the full text of an article (when free).
+Its purpose is to allow a better understanding of the material used by the scientific community using a keyword research.
+Python scripts to visualize the data are also available.
+The development is still ongoing and currently limited to the PubMed database of research articles.

+## Finsubject

+Finsubject aims to provide a comprehensive view of a field of research based on the researcher's own standards.
+It relies on Logistic Regression to do so.
+Currently the program has only been tested and verified on classifying research articles about sequencing depending on whether they were working on Metagenomic samples or Culture samples.
+The development to generalize the model is ongoing and currently limited to the Pubmed database of research articles.
+Also written in Python, scripts are available to verify the results of the script.

+## pipeline_2

+The first draft of a pipeline for _de novo_ transcriptome assembly.
+Currently the Read to Read Overlap Finding step fails, and I am working on a fix.
+The pipeline is written in bash.

 ## **Abstract : A study on how to adapt nanopore sequencingto strictly heterotrophic dinoflagellates.**

 Dinoflagellates are a diverse, ubiquitous order of unicellular eukaryotes and have been